10 Greatest Celtic FC Managers Ever

 2. Willie Maley (1897-1940)

-The Maley years ended in a less than happy fashion.
-With Celtic at the bottom of the table, after a meeting with the board of directors in February 1940, Mr Maley finally retired.
-Maley was the longest-serving manager in Celtic’s history.
-In his 43 years as manager, he won 16 Scottish League championships, 14 Scottish Cups, 14 Glasgow Cups and 19 Glasgow Charity Cups.
+Maley’s tenure ended on a less positive note, with Celtic at the bottom of the table.
+After a board meeting in February 1940, Maley retired, marking the end of an era.
+As the longest-serving manager in Celtic’s history, he led the team for 43 years, winning 16 Scottish League championships, 14 Scottish Cups, 14 Glasgow Cups, and 19 Glasgow Charity Cups.

 1. Jock Stein (1965-1978)